Perhaps the greatest BBQ debate of all time is Cooking With Charcoal vs Gas Grills.

 Parts can also rust or fail or wear down.
 You will also need to take trips to refill your propane tank when it is low.

-This doesn’t matter as much for short cooking foods, where the flavor can be as good as charcoal, but indirect cooking and smoking won’t give you same flavor.
+This doesn’t matter as much for foods that cook quickly, where the flavor can be as good as charcoal, but indirect cooking and smoking won’t give you the same flavor.

-Some of the higher end grills have built-in smoke boxes that you could add wood chips too, but for most, you will need to add homemade foil packets filled with wood chips and put them directly on the burner.
+Some of the higher-end grills have built-in smoke boxes that you could add wood chips to, but for most, you will need to add homemade foil packets filled with wood chips and put them directly on the burner.

 There are a few other options for added smoke flavor you can find out there as well.
 The biggest issue when trying to smoke is that most gas grill lids do not seal well (a built-in safety precaution because of the gas), so a lot of the smoke is lost.